Jamie runs Neuro Support.

 The work is practical.
 Reduce the load.
 Build usable scaffolding.
 Keep the system aligned with the person using it.

 Good support builds independence.
 The point isn't to keep clients dependent on Jamie or on the ongoing service.
-The point is to make the system useful.
-The Agent learns you.
-You learn the Agent.
+The agent learns you.
+You learn the agent.
 The system stays as long as it's helping.
 You leave when you're ready.

 I aim to work myself out of a job.